-Revitalizing this aging shopping center and putting better use to the surface parking are admirable goals.
-Multiple commercial tenants have ongoing contracts that prevent some changes, particularly with regard to significant portions of the parking lot, but that does not prevent the applicant from installing a framework that could be built out into a viable business district.
-The commercial spaces to be removed happen to be of the scale that works better for a smaller commercial center and could also support local businesses.
+Revitalizing this aging shopping center and maximizing the use of the surface parking are admirable goals.
+As noted by the applicant, multiple commercial tenants have ongoing contracts that prevent some changes at this time, particularly with regard to significant portions of the parking lot (although this iteration does show changes to the parking lot which do not align with other statements in the report).
+This should not prevent the applicant from installing a framework that could be built out in the future that creates a viable business district.
+The commercial spaces to be removed happen to be of the scale that work better for a smaller commercial center and could also support local businesses.
 The scale of the proposed buildings in relation to the surrounding neighborhoods is much taller and also of a significantly larger footprint.
 Staff supports the redevelopment of this property to provide additional housing and valuable business opportunities.
-However, this proposal places a large and monolithic residential development in very close proximity to existing housing of a much smaller scale and does not provide a network to build upon going forward.
+However, this proposal places a large-scale and monolithic residential development in very close proximity to existing housing of a much smaller scale and does not provide a network to build upon going forward.

 The applicant has requested six waivers that are not supported by Staff, and these waivers are listed in Section F of this report.
-Staff notes that one waiver needs to be evaluated using Special Use standards and the application should provide information addressing those standards for that waiver, and one waiver could be supported if the proposed design more closely approximated current code standards.
+Staff notes that one waiver needs to be evaluated using Special Use standards and the application should provide information addressing those standards for that waiver.
+One waiver could be supported if the proposed design more closely approximated current code standards.